perumandlahemakumari/jenkins-tomcat-java-cicd/README.md

 # 🚀 Jenkins-Tomcat Java Web App CI/CD Pipeline

-This project demonstrates how to set up a CI/CD pipeline using Jenkins to automatically build and deploy a basic Java web application to Apache Tomcat.
+This project demonstrates how to set up a CI/CD pipeline using Jenkins to automatically build and deploy a basic Java web application to Apache Tomcat & stores artifacts in nexus.

 ---